DharmrajGocher/SpringBoot/README.md

    In monolithic architecture all type of user requests submitted to same server .eg. booking ticket, cancelling ticket,user login, user logout etc. and this process increases a load on server which affects the performance of application/project.

    To overcome these above problems we need to decompose monolithic ystem into mini services and must be deployed as self contained environment.
 This type of architecture is known as Microservices architecture.

+# Rules of microservices
+ 1. Application must be self contained .i.e it must run in its own process.
+ 2. It must have its own server.
+ 3. It must have its own memory
+ 4. It must have its own database.

+ Note- A microservice menas a webservice implemented either by SOAP/RESTful and must contains only one operation.

+ # Components of Spring Boot
+ 1. Starters
+ 2. AutoConfiguration
+ 3. CLI
+ 4. Actuators

 # Developing Your First Spring Boot Application